openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

-If you donâ€™t know how to triage bugs the organizers will give you a list of bugs that you can work on and you can double-check with other participants that your changes are okay.
+If you don’t know how to triage bugs the organizers will give you a list of bugs that you can work on and you can double-check with other participants that your changes are okay.
 If you do know how to triage bugs you can of course just go ahead and do it!